udamir/youtrack-workflow-cli/README.md

 npx ytw add [workflow-name...]
 ```

 Adds one or more workflows to your project.
 If no workflow names are specified, you'll be prompted to select from available workflows in YouTrack.
-The workflow information is stored in your project's package.json file.
+The workflow information is stored in `ytw.lock` file.

 Options:
 - If no workflow name is provided, it will prompt you to select from available workflows in YouTrack.